Breaking Change: Extending Compound Selectors

 Following that logic, you’d expect that .heads-up {@extend .message.info}

-to work like replacing class="heads-up"
+work like replacing class="heads-up"

 with class="heads-up info message"